aranga-nana/serverless-in-financial-application/README.md

 ### Serveless -  Why can't we have best of bothe world (serverless and spring boot based api)

 Looking into , how we can utilise the serverless apis(AWS Lambda with API Gateway)   in conjunstion with docker based application to manage transaction driven application to reduce the operating cost.
+Idea is to operate production grade application under

 - Looking at dashboard /client portal ( serveless api)
 - Clinet Request (Order /applicaitons)